jwill1796/jwill1796/README.md

 - 🔭 I’m currently working on AvoidAsteroid! 📱 | EngiCalc 📱
 - 📚 I’m currently learning C# and Azure with Microsoft in the Microsoft Software & Systems Academy!
-- 🌎 I’m looking to collaborate on Projects that boost efficiency for industry professionals, and enjoyment for users.
+- 🌎 I’m looking to collaborate on Projects that boost efficiency for industry professionals and enjoyment for users.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=jwill1796)](https://github.com/anuraghazra/github-readme-stats)